 What kind of water filter should I use?

 So do you really need to spend 300 dollars on something like the much talked about Berkey water filter?
-The apparatus has become popular in large part due to its reverse osmosis filter that is “particularly effective at removing all these contaminants, better than most other kinds of filters,” Link said.
+Not necessarily.
+You’ll want to look at different filtering methods and products to determine what’s best for you.
+Reverse osmosis filters, for instance, are “particularly effective at removing all these contaminants, better than most other kinds of filters,” Dr. Link says.
 This process uses pressure to force water molecules through a “semipermeable” membrane that pushes out particles of contaminants.

 If you need help narrowing down your search, NSF, a public health and safety organization that independently tests and certifies water filters, has a site that lets you search for NSF certified water treatment units and filters.

-“It shouldn’t matter what contaminants are more prevalent in your water system,” she said.
-There are other options that use the reverse osmosis system that haven’t been hyped up like the Berkey water filter and, therefore, they’re considerably more affordable.
+“It shouldn’t matter what contaminants are more prevalent in your water system,” she says.
+There are other options that use the reverse osmosis systems and haven’t been hyped up like the Berkey water filter (which uses a combination of filtering processes) and, therefore, they’re considerably more affordable.